 There are already people here at Vox with physical disabilities (including people using walkers, wheelchairs, suction machines and oxygen tanks), intellectual disabilities (including someone with Down Syndrome who visits us regularly) and lots of folks with Autism and ADHD.

 We’ve tried to think about accessibility and inclusion.

-We’ve tested our space for accessibility and found it scores high but not perfect.
+We’ve tested our space for accessibility and found it scores well but not perfect.
 Our doorways and hallways are wide enough for wheelchairs, walkers, etc., but our doors are human-powered (no power buttons).

 We have accessible washrooms but no adult change tables.
 We’re a pretty relaxed crew, so if you or your loved one likes to ‘join in’ we are glad to have them!
 At this point we do not offer sign interpretation, but would be very happy for someone to come with an interpreter.

-We have worked to train our Sunday School volunteers in issues around sensory processing disorder, ODD, ADD and ASD, and can easily accommodate a child in a wheelchair.
+Sunday school is still limited at the moment because of COVID, but we are comfortable with issues around sensory processing disorder, ODD, ADD and ASD, and can easily accommodate a child in a wheelchair.
 We have a few individuals who are able to be one-on-one buddies with folks who need that care, but it is really helpful if we know in advance that you’re coming.
-Please shoot us an email at: [email protected] so that we can do our best to care for your special person.
+Please shoot us an email at: [email protected] so that we can do our best to care for your child.

-You don’t have to put on a mask or pretend to be someone you aren’t to be part of things at Vox.
+You don’t have to put on a (social) mask or pretend to be someone you aren’t to be part of things at Vox (though lots of us are still wearing face masks because of COVID).
 It’s okay if you communicate differently from other people or need a little extra help with things.
 We think that you’re valuable just as you are and look forward to getting to know you.